Do yourself a favor and save a ton of money by purchasing a slightly used car!

 The person selling the vehicle will likely have a bit of intimate experience with it.
-Private sellers are a given, since they often drove the car before, but even many dealerships put a fair bit of money into fixing up their used vehicles.
+Private sellers are a given since they often drove the car before, but many dealerships put a fair bit of money into fixing up their used vehicles.

 Supposing the inspection goes well, you will want to take the vehicle for a test drive.

-You can use the test drive to figure out whether you really like the type of vehicle you are planning to buy.
-However, the test drive is not supposed to be a “fun” experience but rather an educational one.
+You can use the test drive to figure out whether you really like the type of vehicle you plan to buy.
+However, the test drive is not supposed to be a “fun” experience but an educational one.

-When test driving a used vehicle, you will want to watch out for various indicators that could signify more serious problems with the vehicle.
+When test driving a used vehicle, you will want to watch out for various indicators that could signify more serious vehicle problems.

 What to watch out for when doing a test drive includes:

 A professional inspection could run anywhere from $50 to $200.
-It will tell you the exact condition of the vehicle and whether anything under the bonnet might let go in the near future.
+It will tell you the vehicle’s exact condition and whether anything under the bonnet might let go soon.
 Stuff like head gaskets about to blow and oil leaking throughout the engine might not get noticed in a general inspection.

 This extra step could save you from repair quotes in the thousands — so don’t skip out on the professional inspection if you aren’t mechanically inclined.